-- 1 the livestock sector, as reductions in livestock consumption, structural changes and implementation of - 2 technologies in the sector had some of the highest impacts.
-Regions with the highest mitigation - 3 potentials were Latin America, China and Sub-Saharan Africa.
-The large-scale implementability of - 4 such proposed sweeping changes in livestock types and production systems is likely very limited as - 5 well as constrained by long-established socio-economic, traditional and cultural habits, requiring - 6 significant incentives to generate change. - 7 In summary, supply-side practices can contribute to climate change mitigation by reducing crop and - 8 livestock emissions, sequestering carbon in soils and biomass, and by decreasing emissions intensity - 9 within sustainable production systems (high confidence).
-The AR5 estimated the total economic - mitigation potential of crop and livestock activities as 1.5-4.0 GtCO2-eq yr-1 by 2030 at prices ranging - from 20-100 USD/tCO2eq (high confidence).
-Options with large potential for GHG mitigation in - cropping systems include soil carbon sequestration (at decreasing rates over time), reductions in N2O - emissions from fertilisers, reductions in CH4 emissions from paddy rice, and bridging of yield gaps. - 14 Options with large potential for mitigation in livestock systems include better grazing land - 15 management, with increased net primary production and soil carbon stocks, improved manure - 16 management, and higher-quality feed.
-Reductions in GHG emissions intensity (emissions per unit - 17 product) from livestock can support reductions in absolute emissions, provided appropriate - 18 governance structures to limit total production is are implemented at the same time (medium - 19 confidence).
+In this scenario, technical options would account for 38% of the abatement, while another 38% would be obtained through structural changes, and a further 24% would be obtained through shifts in consumption caused by food price increases.
+Key to the achievement of this mitigation potential lay in the livestock sector, as reductions in livestock consumption, structural changes and implementation of technologies in the sector had some of the highest impacts.
+Regions with the highest mitigation potentials were Latin America, China and Sub-Saharan Africa.
+The large-scale implementability of such proposed sweeping changes in livestock types and production systems is likely very limited as well as constrained by long-established socio-economic, traditional and cultural habits, requiring significant incentives to generate change.

+In summary, supply-side practices can contribute to climate change mitigation by reducing crop and livestock emissions, sequestering carbon in soils and biomass, and by decreasing emissions intensity within sustainable production systems (high confidence).
+The AR5 estimated the total economic mitigation potential of crop and livestock activities as 1.5-4.0 GtCO2-eq yr-1 by 2030 at prices ranging from 20-100 USD tCO2-eq (high confidence).
+Options with large potential for GHG mitigation in cropping systems include soil carbon sequestration (at decreasing rates over time), reductions in N2O emissions from fertilisers, reductions in CH4 emissions from paddy rice, and bridging of yield gaps.
+Options with large potential for mitigation in livestock systems include better grazing land management, with increased net primary production and soil carbon stocks, improved manure management, and higher-quality feed.
+Reductions in GHG emissions intensity (emissions per unit product) from livestock can support reductions in absolute emissions, provided appropriate governance structures to limit total production are implemented at the same time (medium confidence).